-Some new Gold IRAs promise to provide self-storage, in which you take physical custody of your IRA gold.
+Some new gold IRA companies promise to provide self-storage, in which you take physical custody of your IRA gold.
 It sounds good, but the IRS has never officially approved this practice, so it’s best to speak with a well-informed lawyer before taking this route.

 Selling Collectable Coins:

 The IRS allows precious metal IRAs for you to buy gold as a commodity, not as a collectible.
 Don’t fall for sales pitches that try to get you to buy “rare coins,” because these don’t belong in a Gold IRA.

 Furthermore, unless you are a numismatic expert, the chances are good that this kind of unscrupulous salesperson is overcharging you for the merchandise being sold.
 The legitimate market for rare coins is fun and exciting, and we certainly don’t discourage you from getting into it after thoroughly educating yourself.
 Just remember that Gold and silver IRAs are not set up for this purpose.

 Related: Free Investor Kit - Add Physical Gold and Silver to Your Retirement Today...